PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

     - Ramp up rate of different technologies.
     - To limit the fluctuation of power outputs.

-  * - static
+  * - reservoir characteristics
-    - Static data of all reservoirs includes designed water head, maximum storage, minimum storage, operational efficiency, area of affiliation, installed capacity, maximum power output, minimum power output, maximum outflow, minimum outflow, and maximum generation outflow.
+    - Reservoir characteristics data includes designed water head, maximum storage, minimum storage, operational efficiency, area of affiliation, installed capacity, maximum power output, minimum power output, maximum outflow, minimum outflow, and maximum generation outflow.
     - To model operation constraints of reservoir and hydropower output.

-  * - storage low bound
+  * - reservoir storage lower bound
     - Lower bound of volume of hydropower reservoirs.
     - To model the operational rule of hydropower reservoirs.

-  * - storage end
+  * - final reservoir storage level
     - Final volume of hydropower reservoirs.
     - To model the operational rule of hydropower reservoirs.

-  * - initial storage
+  * - initial reservoir storage level
     - Initial volume of hydropower reservoirs.
     - To model the operational rule of hydropower reservoirs.

-  * - storage upbound
+  * - reservoir storage upper bound
     - Upper bound of volume of hydropower reservoirs.
     - To model the operation rule of hydropower reservoirs.

-  * - technology fix cost
+  * - Investmented OM cost
     - Fixed operation and maintenance cost of different technologies.
     - To calculate the system cost.